 Hard coolers come in a range of prices (just like their range of sizes) and might be all you need to keep your items on ice.
 They're a great solution for feeding lots of folks, spending a weekend in the woods, and keeping fresh food fresh for longer in that summer heat.
 If this sounds like your perfect match, take a gander at our hard cooler review.

-Powered coolers come in a variety of sizes and with an astonishing array of prices that may leave some bewildered as to how and why??
-For now, if you're looking to take a cross country road trip this summer, live in your RV or van for more than a night or two, live completely off the grid, or are simply sick of buying ice and don't mind keeping the cooler in the car, then a powered cooler just might be your new best friend.
+Powered coolers can really help you cut the cord on your old dependency on ice and get off the grid in your vehicle.
+Whether you're looking to take a cross country road trip this summer, adventure in your RV or van for more than a night or two, live completely off the grid, or you’re simply sick of buying ice and don't mind keeping the cooler in the car, then a powered cooler just might be your new best friend.

 Saying Yes to Electricity